Home is where the heart is. A...

 Food has the social power to unite people – dining is about coming together to stay connected and to enjoy the company of others over cuisine and conversation.
-Whilst the doors of The Calile may be closed for now, we have brought together (in spirit) the chefs from the three distinct dining venues within the hotel.

 In the first of our series, we spoke with the head chef of Hellenika, Brian Kelly.
 We also asked him to share a recipe – so whilst we may be staying in, we can still enjoy a little taste of The Calile Hotel at home.

 A restaurant that requires little introduction, award winning Hellenika has re-invigorated the grand tradition of hotel dining.
 In this culinary haven overlooking the pool deck you’ll find authentic Greek fare with a modern twist, alfresco dining, poolside bites and a comprehensive wine list to match.
 Hellenika serves the highest quality, freshly sourced produce and champions authentic Greek cuisine, and hospitality.

 Head Chef Brian Kelly presides over the Hellenika kitchen and is responsible for countless contented customers and memorable dining experiences.